flyteorg/flyte/rsts/howto/authentication/setup.rst

 `KeyCloak <https://www.keycloak.org/>`__ is an open source solution for authentication, it supports both OpenID Connect and OAuth2 protocols (among others).
 KeyCloak can be configured to be both the OpenID Connect and OAuth2 Authorization Server provider for flyte.

-.. caution:: Coming soon!

 Apply Configurations
 --------------------

-1. It is possible to direct flyte admin to use an external authorization server.
+1. It is possible to direct Flyte admin to use an external authorization server.
 To do so, edit the same config map once more and follow these changes:

 .. code-block:: yaml